jordimas/open-dubbing/README.md

 Open dubbing is an automatic video dubbing system that uses open source AI models.

-At the moment, it is pure *experiemental* and excuse to help me to understand better SST, TTS and translation systems combined together.
+At the moment, it is pure *experimental* and excuse to help me to understand better STT, TTS and translation systems combined together.

 # Features